LuAlamino/CUIDADO-SEGURO-MONITORANDO-O-BEM-ESTAR-/README.md

 public class Main {
     public static void main(String[] args) {
-        // Press Alt+Enter with your caret at the highlighted text to see how
-        // IntelliJ IDEA suggests fixing it.

         boolean Escola = true;
         boolean Horario7 = true;
         boolean Natacao = true;